neluckoff/pdf_converter/README.md

-# Console application "PDF Converter"
+# A small desktop application for working with PDF documents.

 The application was created in order to avoid working with sites on the Internet.
 Time is a precious resource and I don't want to waste it sitting for 5 minutes waiting for the ad to end.